Does Milk Make Your Bones Stronger?

 The connection between drinking cow's milk and bone health comes down to one thing: calcium.

-Our bodies don’t make calcium, so we have to get it from food; otherwise, the body will pull it from our bones to function.
-Ideally, women from 19 to 50 should get at least 1,000 mg of calcium a day, while women 51 and older need 1,200 mg (NIH, 2018).
+Our bodies don’t make calcium, so we have to get it from food.
+Otherwise, the body will pull it from our bones to function.
+Ideally, women between the ages of 19 and 50 should get at least 1,000 mg of calcium per day.
+Women 51 and older need 1,200 mg (NIH, 2018).

 Luckily, there are plenty of calcium-rich foods, including: